 In my opinion, I believe that headphones are more prone to physical damage than earbuds, and this is not to say that earbuds are perfect.
 Earbuds have their own problems, but headphones are larger and have a higher chance of breaking due to their shape and exposure to the outside world.

 If you are worried about this, don’t be.
 Headphones are still very versatile because they offer richer sound, better noise isolation, and longer battery life than earbuds.
-Nonetheless, if you want a more rugged and extra-durable pair of headphones, check out our article on the 7 Most Durable Headphones of 2022.
+Nonetheless, if you want a more rugged and extra-durable pair of headphones, check out our article on the 7 most durable headphones.